NEW YORK -- A quick take on No. 2 Kentucky's 75-65 win over No. 11 Kansas in the second game of the Champions Classic at Madison Square Garden.

 What it means: In a battle of two of the most storied programs in college basketball, the Wildcats prevail over the Jayhawks to improve to 2-0 on the season.
 Kansas drops to 1-1.
 A very young Kentucky team puts on an impressive show in front of a national television audience.

 The skinny: This game started out like the first game of the evening, Duke versus Michigan State, with a tight first half.
 Both teams shot less than 41 percent from the field.
 Both teams had problems taking care of the ball -- Kentucky had 12 first-half turnovers, Kansas had 10.
-We were all tied up at 28 at intermission.
+The game was tied 28-28 at intermission.

 Then, just like Duke in Game 1, Kentucky opened up the second half with a big run -- in the Wildcats' case, an 11-0 run to go up 41-30.
 Kentucky led by as many as 17 in the second half, and never let Kansas get within striking distance once they surged ahead.

 From downtown: Kentucky shot just 1-for-6 from 3-point range in the first half, but was a sparkling 6-for-9 in the second half.
 Sophomore guard Doron Lamb, a Queens native, knocked down three of them in a short time span when the Wildcats were extending their lead.
 He finished with a team-high 17 points -- one of five Kentucky players in double figures.
 The others were sophomore Terrence Jones (15 points), and freshmen Anthony Davis (14 points, six blocked shots), Michael Kidd-Gilchrist (12 points) and Marquis Teague (12 points).